sutta » an » an3 » Aṅguttara Nikāya 3.20

 ‘ito, samma pāpaṇika, bhoge karitvā puttadārañca posehi, amhākañca kālena kālaṁ anuppadehī’ti.

-‘With this, friend shopkeeper, earn money to raise your wives and children, and pay us back from time to time.’
+‘With this, friend shopkeeper, earn money to provide for your wives and children, and pay us back from time to time.’

 Evaṁ kho, bhikkhave, pāpaṇiko nissayasampanno hoti.